kelveden/milli/README.md

 1. Setup zero or more stubs
 2. Setup zero or more expectations
 3. Run test code
-4. Verify that milli expectations have been met
+4. Verify that any expectations specified have been met

 API
 ---
 ### milli.stub(s1, s2, ..., sX)
 Tells milli about one or more stubs.
 A simple stub might look like:

-    milli.stub(onGet("my/url").respondWith(200));
+    milli.stub(
+        onGet("my/url")
+            .param("queryparam1", "matchthisvalue")
+            .respondWith(200)
+            .entity("some content", "text/plain");

-For more information see the section on "Stubs and Expectations" below.
+This stub would only be matched against a GET request to "/my/url" that included the query parameter `queryparam1=matchthisvalue`.
+For more information see the section on
+"Stubs and Expectations" below.

 ### milli.expect(e1, e2, ..., eX)
 Tells milli about one or more expectations.
 Setting up an expectation looks exactly the same as setting up a stub except that there is the extra option of